-How much should I budget for Facebook ads?
+How much should I budget for Meta ads?

 Setting the appropriate budget is highly subjective, as it depends on your advertising goals and the reality of your organization.
-However, this guide from Social Media Examiner might be a useful reference.
+However, this guide on our site might be a useful reference.

 Advertising Testing and Optimization

 What is dynamic creative?